How much will your energy bill change in July 2026?

 UK electricity prices are closely tied to gas prices, even if you have an electric boiler or hob.
 That’s because gas-fired power stations still set the market price for electricity across the national grid.
 When gas goes up, so does your electricity bill.

 The Ofgem price cap isn’t calculated on today’s prices — it uses a rolling average of wholesale costs over the previous three months.
-This means a price spike in February and March will lock in higher bills from July, even if prices have calmed down by the time you see the change on your statement.
+The price spikes that fed into this calculation have now locked in higher bills for July to September, even if wholesale prices have eased since.

 What can you do about it?